wazuh/wazuh-documentation/source/getting-started/architecture.rst

 Wazuh server uses Wazuh forwarder to send alert and event data to the Wazuh indexer server, using TLS encryption.
 Wazuh forwarder reads the Wazuh manager output data and sends it to the Wazuh indexer (by default listening on port 9200/TCP).
 Once the data is indexed by the Wazuh indexer, the Wazuh WUI is used to mine and visualize the information.

-The Wazuh web user interface queries the Wazuh RESTful API (by default listening on port 55000/TCP on the Wazuh server) in order to display configuration and status-related information of the :ref:`Wazuh manager <wazuh_server>` and :ref:`agents <wazuh_agent>`.
+The Wazuh web user interface queries the Wazuh RESTful API (by default listening on port 55000/TCP on the Wazuh server) in order to display configuration and status-related information of the :ref:`Wazuh manager <wazuh_manager>` and :ref:`agents <wazuh_agent>`.
 It can also modify, through API calls, agents or server configuration settings when desired.
 This communication is encrypted with TLS and authenticated with username and password.

 Required ports
 --------------